mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 ##### Load balancers
 Helps direct requests to different servers to distribute incoming workload evenly among available servers.
+Helps with horizontal scaling, improving performance and availability,

 ###### Round robin
 If there are N machines, load balancer will send request to each of them sequentially.